Europe Ablaze

-Europe Ablaze is a computer wargame developed and published by Strategic Studies Group for the Commodore 64 and Apple II in 1985.
+Europe Ablaze, subtitled "The Air War over England and Germany 1939-1945", is a computer wargame developed and published by Strategic Studies Group (SSG) for the Commodore 64 and Apple II in 1985.
 It is based on air warfare of World War II.

 Gameplay

-Europe Ablaze covers the period 1939 to 1945 and contains three scenarios that depict strategic bombings in Europe during World War II.
-The scenarios are based on Battle of Britain, Royal Air Force night bombings of summer 1943, and Allied bombings of Germany in 1945.
+Europe Ablaze is a computer game for 2–12 players that covers the period 1939 to 1945 and contains three scenarios that depict strategic bombings in Europe during World War II.

 The game is built on a modified Carriers at War engine.
 The units of maneuver are air groups with 5 to 40 planes.
-The player can control forces of either Axis or Allied powers.
+Players can control forces of either Axis or Allied powers.
 Each side has one Commander-in-chief slot and up to three air Fleet Commander slots that can be occupied either by human players or by artificial intelligence.